-European otter (Lutra lutra) and European ground squirrel (Spermophilus citellus) were identified within the Project AoI during baseline surveys, both species are designating features of the Danube Delta SCI.
+European otter (Lutra lutra) and European ground squirrel (Spermophilus citellus) were identified within the Project Aol during baseline surveys and during construction by the Project ECoW, both species are designating features of the Danube Delta SCI.

 One other species of conservation concern, i.e. those classed as Vulnerable or Endangered according to Romanian Red Books and IUCN Red List or listed on Annex II or IV of the EU Habitats Directive, was identified in the Project Area, golden jackal (Canis aureus).
-This species is not a designating feature of the Danube Delta SCI, but is listed as an important species.
 The species recorded are listed in Table 3.5.
-The distribution of these species is shown in Figure 3.9.
-Single records of two bat species, common pipistrelle (Pipistrellus pipistrellus) and noctule (Nyctalus noctula) were recorded during baseline surveys of the AoI in 2013, however GIS data is not available for these records.
+The distribution of these species is shown in Figure 3.7.

-Table 3.5 Conservation Status of Mammals Recorded During Baseline Surveys
+Table 3.5Conservation Status of Mammals Recorded During Baseline Surveys and by Construction ECoW

-No. Species Name IUCN Red List Redbook of Vertebrates from Romania Black Sea Red Book EU Habitats Directive 1 Canis aureus Least Concern Vulnerable Not included Not included 2 Lutra lutra Near Threatened Vulnerable Endangered ANNEX II 3 Spermophilus citellus Vulnerable Vulnerable Not included ANNEX II 4 Pipistrellus pipistrellus Least Concern Least Concern Not included ANNEX IV 5 Nyctalus noctula Least Concern Least Concern Not included ANNEX II and IV
+No. Species Name IUCN Red List Redbook of Vertebrates from Romania Black Sea Red Book EU Habitats Directive 1 Canis aureus Least Concern Vulnerable Not included Not included 2 Lutra lutra Near Threatened Vulnerable Endangered ANNEX II 3 Spermophilus citellus Vulnerable Vulnerable Not included ANNEX II

-Figure 3.9 Mammals of Conservation Concern Recorded During Baseline Surveys
+Figure 3.7 Mammals of Conservation Concern Recorded During Baseline Surveys and by Construction ECoW

-Amphibians and Reptiles 3.3.3
+3.3.3 Amphibians and Reptiles

-European pond turtle (Emys orbicularis) and the common tortoise (Testudo graeca) were identified within the Project AoI during baseline surveys, both are Annex II species and designating features of the Danube Delta SCI.
+European pond turtle (Emys orbicularis) and the common tortoise (Testudo graeca) were identified within the Project AoI during baseline surveys and during construction by the Project ECoW, both are Annex II species and designating features of the Danube Delta SCI.

 Other species of conservation concern, i.e. those classed as Vulnerable or Endangered according to Romanian Red Book and IUCN Red List or listed on Annex II or IV of the EU Habitats Directive, identified in the Project AoI are listed in Table 3.6.
-The distribution of these species is shown in Figure 3.10.
+The distribution of these species is shown in Figure 3.7.

-Table 3.6 Conservation Status of Amphibians and Reptiles Recorded During Baseline Surveys
+Table 3.6Conservation Status of Amphibians and Reptiles Recorded During Baseline Surveys and by Construction ECoW

-No. Species Name IUCN Red List Redbook of Vertebrates from Romania EU Habitats Directive 1 Bombina bombina Least Concern Near Threatened ANNEX II 2 Emys orbicularis Least Concern Vulnerable ANNEX II 3 Eremias arguta Near Threatened Endangered Not included 4 Hyla arborea Least Concern Vulnerable ANNEX IV 5 Lacerta trilineata Least Concern Endangered Not included 6 Natrix tesellata Least Concern Near Threatened ANNEX IV 7 Pelobates syriacus Least Concern Endangered ANNEX III 8 Testudo graeca Vulnerable Endangered ANNEX II www.erm.com Version: 1.0 Project No.: 0497814 Client: Black Sea Oil and Gas (BSOG)
+No. Species Name IUCN Red List Redbook of Vertebrates from Romania EU Habitats Directive 1 Bombina bombina Least Concern Near Threatened ANNEX II 2 Emys orbicularis Least Concern Vulnerable ANNEX II 3 Eremias arguta Near Threatened Endangered Not included 4 Hyla arborea Least Concern Vulnerable ANNEX IV 5 Lacerta trilineata Least Concern Endangered Not included 6 Natrix tesellata Least Concern Near Threatened ANNEX IV 7 Pelobates syriacus Least Concern Endangered ANNEX III 8 Testudo graeca Vulnerable Endangered ANNEX II 9 Triturus dobrogicus Near Threatened Endangered Not included

-Figure 3.10 Amphibian and Reptile Species of Conservation Concern Recorded During Baseline Surveys
+Figure 3.8 Amphibian and Reptile Species of Conservation Concern Recorded During Baseline Surveys and by Construction ECoW

-Invertebrates 3.3.4
+3.3.4 Invertebrates

-Large copper butterfly (Lycaena dispar) and steppe carpenter moth (Catopta thrips) were identified in the Project AoI during baseline surveys.
+Large copper butterfly (Lycaena dispar) and steppe carpenter moth (Catopta thrips) were identified in the Project AoI during baseline surveys and large copper butterfly was recorded during construction by the Project ECoW.
 Both are designating features of the Danube Delta SCI.

 Other species of conservation concern, i.e. those classed as Vulnerable or Endangered, according to Romanian Red Book and IUCN Red List, or listed on Annex II or IV of the EU Habitats Directive identified in the Project Area are listed in Table 3.7.
-The distribution of these species is shown in Figure 3.11.
+The distribution of these species is shown in Figure 3.9.

-Table 3.7 Conservation Status of Invertebrates Recorded During Baseline Surveys
+Table 3.7 Conservation Status of Invertebrates Recorded During Baseline Surveys and by Construction ECoW